Aliases for EXOC2 Gene

 GeneCards Summary for EXOC2 Gene

 EXOC2 (Exocyst Complex Component 2) is a Protein Coding gene.
-Among its related pathways are Remodeling of Adherens Junctions and Translocation of GLUT4 to the plasma membrane.
+Among its related pathways are Cargo trafficking to the periciliary membrane and Peptide hormone metabolism.
 GO annotations related to this gene include protein kinase binding and Ral GTPase binding.

 UniProtKB/Swiss-Prot for EXOC2 Gene